Home > History

 Subject Impact

 • Memory quizzes are regular and consistent throughout school.
 Children can see impact of regular quizzes and how their scores are improving.
 During topics, scores for all but a handful of children improve from the start to the end of a topic.
+This is sometimes highlighted in red.
+LA quizzes have been amended slightly to ensure a better selection of multiple choice answers.

 • Working walls are developed and are becoming increasingly more detailed with specific content.
+This is evidenced in large scrap books for each year group.

 • Learning objectives are written as questions and are being followed in each year group for each topic.